DeepRegNet/DeepReg/docs/source/contributing/demo.md

 - Each demo _must_ have a `demo_data.py` script to automatically download and preprocess demo data;
-- Data should be downloaded under the demo folder named `dataset`;
+- Data for training and test should be downloaded under the demo folder named `dataset`, such as `dataset/train` and `dataset/test`;
 - Data should be hosted in a reliable and efficient (DeepReg repo will not store demo data or model) online storage, Kaggle, GitHub and Zendoo are all options for non-login access (avoid google drive for known accessibility issues);